 Companies invest millions of dollars in advertising to persuade consumers to buy their products.
 Do the advantages of this outweigh the disadvantages for the consumer?
-NUR
+Nazym

 The bar graph illustrates the frequency of eating at fast food restaurants amongst Americans between 2003 and 2013.
 Overall, most Americans eat at those restaurants between once a week to twice a month.
 Looking in closer detail at the chart, it can be observed that just over 30 % of people in USA used to eat in fast foods once a week whilst 30% used to eat in fast food once or twice a week.
 A minority of people never consumed fast food neither consumed it daily .In 2006, a slight increase in the frequency of once week can be noticed.
 At the same time, the percentage of several times a week consumers growth moving from around 16% to exactly 20%; as well as the feature of once or twice a month .
 Furthermore, there were still few people, approximatively 3%, who were daily fast-food customers.
 Finally, in 2013, about 33% of people used to eat fast food once or twice a month and still a tiny portion of individuals used to purchase fast foods every day or never.

-New technologies and ways of buying and selling goods are transforming the lives of consumers.
-To what extent do you agree or disagree with this opinion?
+New technologies and ways of buying and selling are transforming the lives of consumers.
+To what extent do you agree with this option?

-In many countries nowadays, consumers can go to a supermaket and buy food produced all over the world.
-Do you think this is a positive or negative development.
+In many countries nowadays, consumers can go to a supermarket and buy food produced all over the world.
+Do you think this is a positive o nregative development?3

 【C19T4】 In many countries nowadays, consumers can go to a supermarket and buy food produced all over the world.
 Do you think this is a positive or negative development?